pattonsgirl/CEG2410/Assignments/Reports/Personal-Backups.md

 4. Describe your backup *resolution* (plan to implement) to meet 3-2-1 backup "rule" standards.

-Submit the link to your report to theDropbox on GitHub.
+Submit the link to your report to the Dropbox on Pilot.